Roger M. Wilcox's Champions® characters

 space ships against his will.
 His favorite singer is the 29th century's

 Grenda vil Dift.
-An unfinished novelette of
+A novelette of his exploits

-his exploits is on my Starlane
+is on my Starlane Destroyer

-Destroyer novelette page.
+novelette page.

 - Unbelievable Brick: An evil robot